TDT4290-CiDev/frontend/README.md

 ## Running Tests
 - `yarn test` will run the tests once.

-- `yarn run test:coverage` will run the tests and produce a coverage report in `coverage/`.

-- `yarn run test:watch` will run the tests on every change.

 ## Building
 - `yarn run build` creates a production build by default.